DIY Driveway Entrance Columns

 A driveway pillar is a column usually at the beginning of a driveway entrance that may or may not have a fence or gate attached.
 The columns create a visual start point for a driveway.
 The pillars also add curb appeal and visual interest to a yard.
 Driveway entrance columns typically are made from stone or brick driveway entrance pillars are also popular.

-Here is our driveway before we built the stone columns.
+Here is our front yard and driveway before we built the stone columns.

 It was a family affair making these columns and working with Airstone as my dad, son, Jim and I worked together to get the project done.
 It was fun!